2. Verisimilitude: Truth in Fiction

 FOR YOUR HOMEWORK

-Story Synopsis: Using a what if question, write one paragraph summarizing your short story.
+Story Synopsis: Start with a what if question, and then write one paragraph summarizing your short story.
 This should include the main characters, setting, and the central conflict or theme of your story.
 Aim to concisely capture the essence of your narrative.

-Scene of Verisimilitude: Craft a short scene from your story (in one paragraph) that conveys verisimilitude.
+Scene of Verisimilitude: Craft a short scene from your story (in a few paragraphs) that conveys verisimilitude.
 Your goal is to create a moment in your story that feels authentic and believable, even if it's set in a fictional or fantastical world.

 Comment: After posting your (1) synopsis and (2) verisimilitude scene in the comments section below, read through your classmates' entries.
 Choose one to respond to with a short comment.